Miyukiichan/Fractal-Tree/README.md

 ## Must

-- Style number inputs
-- Make styles cross browser compatible

-## Should
+- Change line thickness
 - Rotation
   - About the center point instead of the origin
 - Rate of angle change
 - Move tree by dragging
+- Make responsive

+## Should

+- Style number inputs
+- Make styles cross browser compatible

 # Could